 There are various disorders that are indications for synovectomy.
-Among them are chronic inflammatory arthritides (eg, rheumatoid arthritis, psoriatic arthritis, Lyme arthritis), benign neoplastic disorders (eg, osteochondromatosis, pigmented villonodular synovitis), recurrent hemarthrosis (eg, hemophilia).
+Among them are chronic inflammatory arthritides (eg, rheumatoid arthritis, psoriatic arthritis, Lyme arthritis), benign neoplastic disorders (eg, osteochondromatosis, tenosynovial giant cell tumor [formerly pigmented villonodular synovitis]), and recurrent hemarthrosis (eg, hemophilia).
 (See appropriate topics.)

 Surgical debridement of synovial tissue, either open or arthroscopic, is also indicated for the treatment of some joint infections.
 (See "Septic arthritis in adults".)

 The role of synovectomy in the diagnosis and management of inflammatory arthritis of the knee is reviewed here.
 Synovectomy has a limited role in treatment of osteoarthritis of the knee, and the use of arthroscopy in that setting is discussed separately.
-(See "Surgical therapy of osteoarthritis".)
+(See "Overview of surgical therapy of knee and hip osteoarthritis".)

 In chronic inflammatory arthritis of the knee, microbiologic and histopathologic examination of synovium may be useful in diagnostic and prognostic studies.
 Arthroscopically guided synovial biopsy is an attractive alternative to closed needle biopsy techniques.To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: